dvidelabs/flatcc/README.md

 - thorough test cases
 - monster sample project
 - fast build times
+- support for big endian platforms.
+- support for big endian encoded flatbuffers on both le and be platforms.

 Supported platforms:

 - Ubuntu gcc 4.4-4.8 and clang 3.5-3.8
 - OS-X current clang / gcc
 - Windows MSVC 2010, 2013, 2015, 2015 Win64
+- IBM AIX big endian Power PC has been tested for release 0.4.0 but is not part of regular release tests.

 The monster sample does not work with MSVC 2010 because it intentionally uses C99 style code to better follow the C++ version.